mcv-m6-video/mcv-m4-2017-team4/README.md

  <video width="320" height="240" controls>
   <source src="videos/mask_own_nothing.mp4" type="video/mp4">
 </video>

 Position of our video:
 Av. de Serragalliners, 112, 08193 Cerdanyola del Vallès, Barcelona
 <iframe src="https://www.google.com/maps/embed?pb=!1m16!1m12!1m3!1d1056.4726676988516!2d2.1129707569473566!3d41.5008951892322!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!2m1!1sgoogle+maps!5e0!3m2!1sen!2ses!4v1486580514671" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

 ## Conclusions
 As we can see on our video, in real case all the techniques that we have learn are necessary to improve the result.
-Because the influence of the daylight we can have problem of shadows or because the wind the camera could jig so this methods show they utility when comapring differents situation of the open world.
+Because the influence of the daylight we can have problem of shadows or because the wind the camera could jig.

 ## Team 4 members